oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-25-multiple-use-of-same-hash-algorithm.md

 ### Multiple Use of Same Hash Algorithm

-It MUST be tested that the same hash algorithm is not used multiple times in one item of file hashes.
+It SHALL be tested that the same hash algorithm is not used multiple times in one item of file hashes.

 The relevant paths for this test are: